 Water pollution and possible alternatives

-Much wastewater in Rojava ends up in rivers, whence it is extracted for use in agricultural irrigation.
-Dumping of wastewater in rivers is also common in Northern Kurdistan.
-For example, the city of Niseybin, which has a population of 100,000, puts its untreated waste into the Chax Chax River, which then flows through the city of Qamislo.
-The uncontrolled discharge of wastewater and its subsequent use in agriculture is often a cause of disease and affects the ecological systems of the rivers.
+Much wastewater in Rojava ends up in rivers, where it is extracted for use in agricultural irrigation.
+The uncontrolled discharge of wastewater in streams and the subsequent use of contaminated water in agriculture is often a cause of disease and affects the ecological systems of the rivers.
 However, if properly treated, the wastewater could be made safe for agricultural use.
-Timely separation of graywater (wastewater from sinks, showers etc.) and blackwater (wastewater from toilets) makes this process a lot more straightforward.
-Especially to graywater by soap and organic waste nutrients are added.
-It contains for example a huge part of phosphor which is very beneficial for the growth of plants.
-By filtering further use i.e. for the irrigation of plants.
+Timely separation of graywater (wastewater from sinks, showers etc.) and blackwater (wastewater from toilets) makes this process more safe and ecological.
+After the filtering, the water can be re-used for example for the irrigation of plants.

 The use of black water for fertilization

 Human waste (especially urine) is the largest source of nutrients available to agriculture from organic waste.
 The Stockholm Environment Institute estimates that one person’s organic waste would be enough to grow 230 kilograms of grain annually.
 The urine is richer in nutrients (especially nitrogen) and more versatile, so it can be used on any kind of crop.
 Excrement also contains many nutrients and is excellent for improving soils.
 However, without a long composting, it should only be used to fertilize trees, shrubs, or grain for animal consumption.
 After composting for at least a year, it can also be safely used to fertilize crops intended for human consumption.
 The agricultural use of excrement again prevents the pollution of water.